yoshidayasutaka/mcp/src/cdk-mcp-server/awslabs/cdk_mcp_server/static/CDK_GENERAL_GUIDANCE.md

 - **Infrastructure as Code**: Use CDK to define all infrastructure
 - **Use Vetted Patterns**: Prefer AWS Solutions Constructs over custom implementations
 - **Regional Awareness**: Consider regional availability and constraints for services

-## Amazon Bedrock Cross-Region Inference Profiles

-When working with Amazon Bedrock foundation models, many models (including Claude models, Meta Llama models, and Amazon's own Nova models) require the use of inference profiles rather than direct on-demand usage in specific regions.

-### Key Considerations

-- **Required for Many Models**: Foundation models like Claude 3 often require inference profiles
-- **Regional Configuration**: Profiles are configured for specific geographic regions (US, EU, APAC)
-- **Error Prevention**: Prevents errors like "Invocation with on-demand throughput isn't supported"
-- **Implementation**: Use the `CrossRegionInferenceProfile` class from the GenAI CDK constructs

-For detailed implementation examples, see the `genai-cdk-constructs://bedrock/profiles` resource.

-### Regional Considerations

-- **Model Availability**: Not all foundation models are available in all regions
-- **Performance**: Choose the region closest to your users for optimal latency
-- **Compliance**: Consider data residency requirements when selecting regions

-Always check the [Amazon Bedrock documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) for the latest information on model availability and regional constraints.

 ## AWS Solutions Constructs